 Instead of trying to predict the stock market, this well-known investing technique makes a steady flow of trades throughout the year.
-Investors that practice passive investing duplicate the overall performance of financial indexes to meet, not beat, the market.
-Here are some fascinating facts regarding passive investing that you should be aware of if you’re exploring it as an option.
+Investors who practice passive investing duplicate the overall performance of financial indexes to meet, not beat, the market.
+Here are some fascinating facts regarding passive investing that you should be aware of if you're exploring it as an option.

 Passive investing has only been around since 1976, when John Bogle, then the CEO of The Vanguard Group, (NASDAQMUTFUND: VTSAX) introduced it.
 The exchange-traded fund (ETF) allowed retail investors to invest with minimum effort and cost.
 The firm grew over time, providing investors with enormous returns on their initial investments.

 Passive investing is a long-term buy-and-hold technique in which investors optimize profits by reducing purchasing and selling.
 It invests funds using market-weighted indexes and portfolios while avoiding many of the costs associated with more active investing methods.

 It's not like other investments, but the goal is to grow wealth over the long term.
 Investors buy a representative market index and then hold a diversified portfolio of assets based on a wide, market-weighted index, such as the S&P 500 (NYSEARCA: VOO), Russell 2000 (INDEXRUSSELL: RUT), or the Fidelity(r) ZERO Total Market Index Fund (MUTF: FZROX).

 Buy and Hold strategy: When it comes to passive investing, whether you have long-term monetary goals or not, Buy and Hold is a critical strategy.
 It's an attempt to maintain balance with the market competition rather than outperform it.
 Investors put their money into a well-diversified portfolio in the hopes of seeing positive returns over the long run.